 POS businesses in Nigeria offer services such as cash withdrawal, cash deposit, cash transfer, recharge cards, bills and utility payments, account opening, and BVN enrollment.

 POS business in Nigeria brings banking closer to people, especially in rural areas with limited ATMs and banks.
-The POS business gained popularity in 2020 during the lockdown period from the COVID-19 pandemic.
+The POS business gained popularity in 2020 during the lockdown period of the COVID-19 pandemic.
 Many people identified the need to provide banking services to people.
 Therefore, many people had to start a POS business in Nigeria.

 According to a report by Businesday News, as of September 2021, there were about 307,000 POS machines in Nigeria compared to 30,000 ATMs and a little over 6,000 bank branches.
 That’s a pretty huge number gap.